 The visual arts include mediums such as drawing, painting, sculpture, architecture, photography, film, and printmaking.
 Many of these pieces of art are created to stimulate us through a visual experience.
 When we look at them, they often provoke a feeling of some sort.

 Within the visual art is a category known as the decorative arts, or craft.
-This kinds of art that has a function but retains an artistic style and still requires talent to create.
-The decorative arts include ceramics, furniture making, textiles, interior design, jewelry making, metal crafting, and woodworking.
+This kind of art has a function but retains an artistic style and still requires talent to create.
+The decorative arts include ceramics, furniture making, textiles, interior design, jewellery making, metal crafting, and woodworking.

 What Makes Visual Art ‘Fine’?

 Within the world of the visual arts, people still make distinctions between “fine” art and everything else.
 It really does get confusing, and it can change, depending on where you look.

 For instance, paintings and sculptures are almost automatically classified as fine arts.
 The decorative arts, which are at times exhibit a finer nature and craftsmanship than some fine arts, are not called “fine.”

 Additionally, visual artists sometimes refer to themselves (or are referred to by others) as fine artists, as opposed to commercial artists.
 However, some kinds of commercial art is really wonderful—even “fine,” some would say.